HuangLian126/LSPM/README.md

 # LSPM
-This is the implement of Infrared Small Target Segmentation with Multiscale Feature Representation.
+This repository is the implement of Infrared Small Target Segmentation with Multiscale Feature Representation.
+This implement is built on Ubuntu18.04 with Pytorch 1.1.
+The windows system may be compatible.

 Our article will be published on Infrared Physics & Technology.